DavyLandman/tcp-forwarding-a-language-battle/README.md

-# TCP Tunneling: a language battle
+# TCP forwarding: a language battle

 This repository contains the implementations of the same program in different languages/frameworks.
 The goal is simple: programming fun.
 I found this simple "problem" and it has some complications making it just difficult enough to hit the rougher edges of a language (or framework).